 Project Resources

-Kits, publications, videos, and core documents to build awareness of the work to advance early childhood education as a profession—and why it matters.
+This page includes current and past toolkits, publications, videos, and core documents to build awareness of the work to advance early childhood education as a profession—and why it matters.

-Explainers, Toolkits, and Flyers
+Flyers, Explainers, and Toolkits

 Click The Image or Button To View And Download

-Crosswalk: Bill S.119/H.182 Aligns with Workforce
+How the Bill Aligns with Workforce Recommendations

 Act 76 Explainer